 Meaningful Use in West Virginia

 West Virginia is now enrolling providers (Eligible Professionals and Eligible Hospitals) who wish to report immunization data, electronic laboratory data (ELR), syndromic surveillance data, and/or cancer data (cancer is included in the specialized registry reporting measure) to meet Meaningful Use requirements.
 For more information, please visit the website for each public health activity below.

 Immunization Reporting for Meaningful Use

 Syndromic Surveillance Reporting for Meaningful Use

-More information on immunization reporting for Meaningful Use can be found on the West Virginia Immunization Registry's Meaningful Use Website.
+More information on immunization reporting for Meaningful Use can be found here.

 West Virginia is currently accepting syndromic surveillance data from eligible hospitals who wish to meet Meaningful Use requirements.
 West Virginia has implemented an electronic syndromic surveillance system in the state using the Centers for Disease Control's BioSense 2.0.
 The emphasis is on connecting hospital emergency departments and their associated urgent care facilities via the WVHIN's Health Information Exchange.
 Currently, West Virginia is NOT accepting syndromic surveillance data from Eligible Professionals (EPs).